Soft Avocado Truffles! Creamy avocado, sweetened with dates mixed with cocoa powder to create a real truffle texture and taste!

 - 1½ tbsp cocoa powder

-- Place all ingredients in a food processor and pulse until smooth.
+- Place all ingredients in a food processor and blend for several minutes until smooth.

 - Take about a full teaspoon of the mixture and roll into small balls.